motaz-shokry/gruvbox.nvim/README.md

 # Lua version of [gruvbox](https://github.com/morhetz/gruvbox) theme, but the hard variant background is "#1b1b1b" not "#1d2021" 🙃.

 ## Why!
-As a fan of the gruvbox theme, I tried [gruvbox.nvim](https://github.com/ellisonleao/gruvbox.nvim) for the nvim editor, but it was bad in appearance and layout, and the worst thing was that the hard background was "#1d2021" not "#1b1b1b".
-Then I decided to modify it and add some improvements to it, but the code structure didn't allow for much, so I decided to make this theme inspired by the code structure of the wonderful [rose pine](https://github.com/rose-pine/neovim) theme, and this is it.
-I hope you like it.
 I’ve always had a soft spot for the [gruvbox.nvim](https://github.com/ellisonleao/gruvbox.nvim) theme, so I gave that gruvbox.nvim a try.
 Sadly, the visual design didn’t land well for me — especially the background color: a harsh #1d2021 instead of the smoother #1b1b1b I’m used to.
 I wanted to tweak it and polish a few things, but the way the code was structured didn’t leave much room for flexibility.
 So, I rolled up my sleeves and built my own flavor of gruvbox, inspired by the elegant architecture of [rose pine](https://github.com/rose-pine/neovim).
 And here it is — hope it brings some joy to your edditor